-Dogs – particularly large dogs – often suffer from a set of pretty common health ailments, including poor coat condition, itchy skin, joint problems and a few others.
+Fish oil supplements may prove helpful to dogs suffering from a set of pretty common health ailments, including, but not limited to, poor skin and coat condition, itchy skin, joint problems, weak immune system, inflammation, and a few others.

-In fact, dog fish oil supplements have proven so valuable that many owners have started administering them to their pets as a matter of practice.
+In fact, omega 3 for dogs has proven so valuable that many dog owners have started administering them to their pets as a matter of practice.

 And this includes the owners of completely healthy dogs, as fish oil appears to offer preventative value too.